Phileosopher/commonplace/money-2_debt.md

   - Credit cards, large purchases, mobile phone and rent contracts, mortgages
   - Personal loans
   - How frequently you apply for credit and where (less is better)
-- 10%: the types of credit, with any financial associates and bank details (fewer banks are better)
+- 10%: the types of credit, with any financial associates and bank details ("credit mix", fewer banks are better)

 3 different bureaus calculate your credit scores (Equifax, Experian, TransUnion)